mschmidtkorth/logseq-msk-docs/pages/Page Version History.md

 -
   #+BEGIN_WARNING
   If you already have a manually created Git repository in your [[graph]] directory, Logseq's Git integration will create commits for your _existing_ repository.
 You can still push to your remote location if you have specified one, or use it locally only.
   If you want to keep using your current repository, create your own repository for the [[graph]]'s _parent_ directory.
+This allows you to use Logseq's automatic version history and your own manual commits outside of Logseq's native functionality.
   If you rely on descriptions of your changes (custom commit messages), disable the automatic commit in Logseq's settings and use `c` to commit manually.
   Logseq's `.git` folder is stored (on MacOS) in your Home folder at `~/.logseq/.git`.
   #+END_WARNING